pierre-vigier/Perl6-Math-Matrix/README.md

     1 2 3 4 5 11 12 13 14 15 21 22 23 24 25
     3 4 5 6 7 13 14 15 16 17 23 24 25 26 27
     5 6 7 8 9 15 16 17 18 19 25 26 27 28 29

+### perl

+Conversion into String that can reevaluated into the same object later using default constructor.

+    my $clone = eval $matrix.perl;       # same as: $matrix.clone

 Boolean Properties
 ------------------